-If you have been arrested for and convicted of criminal activity in the past, it is very likely that you are still feeling the weight of these matters.
-Some would go so far as to say that, although you may have served your time and paid your fines, that the aftermath is even worse to deal with because of the marks that are on your criminal record.
-In fact, many employers may have a big concern regarding ex-convicts.
+If you have been arrested or charged in the past, you are likely still feeling the weight of a criminal record.
+Although you may have served your time and paid your fines, some would say the aftermath is worse because of the marks on your criminal record.
 You could lose your job or find it extremely difficult to get a job that pays more than minimum wage.

-There are a number of factors that are taken into consideration before a court will allow you to have your record concealed.
-First off, they will look at how long ago the crime was committed and your current criminal record with regards to how you have stayed clear of illegal activities during that time.
-Next, the court will also take into consideration the specific crime you were convicted of before they determine whether they will let you have your record cleared.
-For example, they will generally not allow for a sex offender to have his or her record expunged because the court deems them to be a threat in some way to society.
+Several factors are taken into consideration before a court will allow expungement.
+First, they will look at how long ago the charge was and your current criminal record to see if you have stayed clear of illegal activities.
+Next, the court will consider the specific crime you were charged with before determining whether to let you have your record cleared.
+For example, they will generally not allow a sex offender to have their record expunged because the court deems them to be a threat to society.

-If the following apply to your case, you may qualify for expungement in Florida:
+If the following apply, you may qualify for expungement in Florida:

-- In the case, there was no filing of an indictment, information, or charging document.
+- There was no filing of an indictment, information, or charging document.

-- If the indictment or charging document was filed, it was dismissed, and no charges led to a trial.
+- If the indictment/charging document was filed, it was dismissed.

-- The charge/case in question did not relate to certain criminal offenses, such as sexual misconduct, trafficking, or any offense that could qualify someone as a sexual predator.
+- The charge/case in question did not relate to certain criminal offenses, such as sexual misconduct, trafficking, or any offense that qualifies one as a sexual predator.

 - You have paid a $75 processing fee.